 Staff knew their responsibilities if they had concerns about the safety of children, young people and adults who were vulnerable due to their circumstances.
 The practice had safeguarding policies and procedures to provide staff with information about identifying, reporting and dealing with suspected abuse.
 We saw evidence that staff received safeguarding training.
-Staff knew about the signs and symptoms of abuse and neglect and how to report concerns.
-The practice had a whistleblowing policy.
+Staff knew about the signs and symptoms of abuse and neglect and how to report concerns, there were safeguarding flow charts in reception which detailed relevant local authority contact details.
+The practice had a whistleblowing policy which was displayed in the staff room.
 Staff told us they felt confident they could raise concerns without fear of recrimination.

 We looked at the practice's arrangements for safe dental care and treatment.
 These included risk assessments which staff reviewed every year.
 The practice followed relevant safety laws when using needles and other sharp dental items.
-The dentists did not use rubber dams routinely in line with guidance from the British Endodontic Society when providing root canal treatment.
+The dentists used rubber dams in line with guidance from the British Endodontic Society when providing root canal treatment however one of the dentists did not routinely record this in the patient's dental care record.

-The practice had a business continuity plan describing how the practice would deal with events which could disrupt the normal running of the practice.
+The practice did not have a business continuity plan describing how the practice would deal events which could disrupt the normal running of the practice.